Horue has recently surprised the foiling world with a innovation: the foil biplane!

 2 front wings attached together, making a surprising and exciting concept.

-Detractors have of course already raised their voice, while others agree that this product is an interesting innovation which deserves to be tested.
+Detractors have of course already raised their voice, while others agree that this product is an interesting innovation that deserves to be tested.

 Windfoil Zone is of course among the latter.
 Great innovations only come from people/brands who try and believe, make errors and adjust.
 The least we can say is that Horue is and has always been at the forefront of the foiling movement, and we need such brands to move the needle.